jhallen/exorsim/rload/rload.md

 ## 0x33 (3) Symbols

-The record provides external symbol names and types.
+This record provides external symbol names and types.
 The format of its
 \<payload> is as follows:

     0x00 (unknown)